-Our data shows that, in the depth range where hypoxia is most persistent (300 m to 450 m depth) the glider-derived mean oxygen and salinity profiles are closer to the climatological profiles of the Angola latitudes (Figure 4c,d), suggesting that the presence of subsurface SACW is more persistent at these depths.
-On the contrary, in the shallow lower depth range between 100 m and 300 m, where we can identify weekly and bi-weekly pulses of hypoxia and intense salinity anomalies, the glider oxygen and salinity profiles show a large standard deviation and fall just between the Angola and Benguela profiles (Figure 4), indicating a higher degree of temporal variability in the influence of SACW and ESACW.
-Interestingly, a few of the low oxygen anomalies, such as the early-April severe hypoxic event, show de-oxygenation below the mean levels observed in the Angola waters located north of the glider (Figure 6), despite maintaining a match in salinity with these waters, possibly indicating a different history of biogeochemical transformations of the associated water.
+Our data shows that, in the depth range where hypoxia is most persistent (300-450 m depth) the glider-derived mean O_2 and salinity profiles are closer to the climatological profiles of the Angola latitudes (Figures 4c and 4d), suggesting that the presence of subsurface SACW is more persistent at these depths.
+On the contrary, in the shallower depth range between 100 and 300 m, where we can identify weekly and bi-weekly pulses of hypoxia and intense salinity anomalies, the glider O_2 and salinity profiles show a large standard deviation and fall just between the Angola and Benguela profiles (Figure 4), indicating a higher degree of temporal variability in the influence of SACW and ESACW.
+Interestingly, a few of the low O_2 anomalies, such as the early April severe hypoxic event, show de-oxygenation below the mean levels observed in the Angola waters located north of the glider (Figure 6), despite maintaining a match in salinity with these waters, possibly indicating a different history of biogeochemical transformations of the associated water.

-3.5 Oxygen variability: mesoscale drivers
+3.5.
+Oxygen Variability: Mesoscale Drivers

-We focus here on P2 and P3, illustrating two distinct mesoscale processes captured by the glider data and affecting the oxygen distribution in the offshore northern BenUS.
+We focus here on P2 and P3, illustrating two distinct mesoscale processes captured by the glider data and affecting the O_2 distribution in the offshore northern BenUS.
 These also correspond to some of the shallowest and most intense hypoxic events observed during the glider campaign.

-3.5.1 Phase 2: severe hypoxia associated with the undercurrent intensification and the likely spinning of a subsurface eddy
+3.5.1.
+Phase 2: Severe Hypoxia Associated With the Undercurrent Intensification and the Likely Spinning of a Subsurface Eddy

-P2 (17/March - 13/April) is characterised by visible surface poleward flow along the BenUS shelf and by minimum lateral flow at the glider position (Figure 2d-f,m).
-Despite the relatively calm surface water conditions, a sharp and persistent hypoxic event spans the depth range between 75 m and 300 m for about one week between 27/March (when the glider reaches measurement spot BN) and 03/April, hosting significant domains of severe hypoxia (Figure 5, P2).
-In addition to concurrent positive temperature and salinity anomalies, the hypoxic event is associated with a deep bulging of the isopycnals (Figure 3, P2), and a local minimum in the Brunt-Väisälä frequency $(N^2)$ , especially between 200 and 300 m depth (see Supplement Figure S7c, S10d).
-This set of properties is characteristic of subsurface anticyclonic eddies, previously observed in upwelling regions and often shed by the shelf undercurrents carrying low oxygen waters (Frenger et al., 2018; Molemaker et al., 2015).
+P2 (17 March-13 April) is characterized by visible surface poleward flow along the BenUS shelf and by minimum lateral flow at the glider position (Figures 2d-2f, 2m).
+Despite the relatively calm surface water conditions, a sharp and persistent hypoxic event spans the depth range between 75 and 300 m for about 1 week between 27 March (when the glider reaches measurement spot BN) and 03 April, hosting significant domains of severe hypoxia (Figure 5, P2).
+In addition to concurrent positive temperature and salinity anomalies, the hypoxic event is associated with a deep bulging of the isopycnals (Figure 3, P2), and a local minimum in the Brunt-Väisälä frequency (N2), especially between 200 and 300 m depth (see Figures S7c, S10d in Supporting Information S1).
+This set of properties is characteristic of subsurface anticyclonic eddies, previously observed in upwelling regions and often shed by the shelf undercurrents carrying low O_2 waters (Frenger et al., 2018; Molemaker et al., 2015).
 As satellite SST for P2 indicates the presence of an active poleward transport of warm and potentially deoxygenated tropical water along the BenUS shelf (Figure 2f), this hypothesis is especially likely.
-We must note that the $N^2$ minimum is not as clear as expected for a sub-surface eddy structure, and it shows only a limited signature of a sharp peripheral maximum that would indicate the lateral isolation of the eddy core.
-This potentially indicates that the detected structure may still be unstable or in formation (see further discussion in subsection 4.2).
-The Tc - Sa diagram for P2, however, shows a clear separation between hypoxic and oxygenated waters (Figure 8a), indicating a sharp transition between SACW and ESACW and therefore weak mixing between water masses, which is not observed in the other phases (Figure 8b, see also Supplement Figure S12).
+We must note that the N2 minimum is not as clear as expected for a sub-surface eddy structure, and it shows only a limited signature of a sharp peripheral maximum that would indicate the lateral isolation of the eddy core.
+This potentially indicates that the detected structure may still be unstable or in formation (see further discussion in Subsection 4.2).
+The Tc-Sa diagram for P2, however, shows a clear separation between hypoxic and oxygenated waters (Figure 8a), indicating a sharp transition between SACW and ESACW and therefore weak mixing between water masses, which is not observed in the other phases (Figure 8b, see also Figure S12 in Supporting Information S1).